PeerInfinity/Archipelago/README.md

 # Archipelago JSON Export Tools

-This project provides a system for exporting Archipelago's game logic into a standardized JSON format and includes a modular web client that uses these rules for advanced tracking and other utilities.
+This project provides a system for exporting Archipelago's game logic into a standardized JSON format and includes a modular web client that uses this JSON for advanced tracking, accessibility analysis, and other utilities.

 **[Try the Web Client Live](https://peerinfinity.github.io/Archipelago/)**

 ## Key Features

 -   **A Highly-Configurable Web Client:** The entire user interface is built with Golden Layout, allowing you to drag, drop, stack, and resize panels to create a workspace that fits your exact needs.

 -   **Standard Tracking Mode:** Connect to an Archipelago server just like a standard client.
 Load your game's `rules.json` file to unlock logic-aware tracking:
     -   Instantly see which locations are accessible with your current inventory.
     -   View color-coded accessibility status (Available, Inaccessible, Checked).
     -   Explore visual trees that break down the specific rules for any location or exit.
     -   Use the "Path Analyzer" to discover exactly what items you need to reach a new region.

+-   **Advanced Modules & Game Modes:**
+    -   **Text Adventure:** Interact with your game world through a classic text-based interface.
+    -   **Iframe & Window Integration:** Host external web applications or game clients directly within a panel or in a separate window, fully connected to the main application's state.
-- **Archipelago Loops (Incremental Game Mode):** _(Note: This mode is currently undergoing a refactor)._ A unique game mode inspired by idle/incremental games.
-Automate your playthrough in time loops, manage resources like Mana, and gain persistent knowledge (XP) to explore deeper with each loop.
+    -   **Archipelago Loops (Incremental Game Mode):** A unique game mode inspired by idle/incremental games.
+Automate your playthrough, manage resources, and gain persistent knowledge to explore deeper with each loop.

 -   **Rule Export System:** A Python-based tool that uses Abstract Syntax Tree (AST) analysis to parse the game logic from any Archipelago world and convert it into a standardized, portable JSON format.

 ## Documentation